 The Court of Appeals found that 35% of the retirement pay was actually community property.
 It then awarded Mrs. Czarnecki half of that.

 Distinguishing McClellon v.
 McClellon, 464 P.2d 982 (1970)

 Mr. Czarnecki argued that the court had the right to award him 100% of the retirement pay.
 It cited the McClellon v.
 McClellon case in support.
 In that case, the Court did not award the wife a one-half interest in the accounts receivable of her husband.
 It ruled that this would make it impossible for him to pay child support and alimony.

-The Court of Appeals said that the record in this case does not support a similar conclusion.
+The Court of Appeals said that the record, in this case, does not support a similar conclusion.
 Mr. Czarnecki’s only family obligation is a child support payment of $375 per month.
 His retirement pay is $1,035 per month.
-In addition, he is a college graduate with a master degree and a teaching certificate.
+In addition, he is a college graduate with a master’s degree and a teaching certificate.

-The Court also said that retirement benefits are different in nature from accounts receivable of a business, which were at issue in the McClellon case.
-For those reasons, it rejected husband’s argument.
+The Court also said that retirement benefits are different in nature from accounts receivable of a business, which was at issue in the McClellon case.
+For those reasons, it rejected the husband’s argument.